helios1138/graphql-typed-client/README.md

 ## Notes on type annotation generation

 - all known Scalar types are converted to their Typescript counterparts
-- all unknown Scalar types are converted to type aliases for `any`
+- all unknown Scalar types are converted to type aliases for `any` unless type mapper is provided
 - all Enum types are converted to Typescript enums, so you can import and use them in your code (even if you're not using Typescript)